ballerina-attic/connectors/twitter/docs/README.md

 The retweet action allows to retweets a tweet.

 ###### Properties
-  * tweetId - The numerical ID of the desired status.
+  * id - The numerical ID of the desired status.

 ###### Related Twitter documentation
 <https://dev.twitter.com/rest/reference/post/statuses/retweet/id>